alxn0/zet/docs/23/README.md

 ## Sheppard-like diagram
-Sheppard diagrams are scatterplot comparing two set of distances for the same objects[^ref1].
+Sheppard diagrams are scatterplot comparing two set of distances for the same objects[^1].
 They are used to compare distances in a reduced space with distances in the original spaces.
 Departure from the diagonal indicate distortion in reduced space.
 In clustering analysis, they can be used to compare original and cophenetic distances.
 In this context, we called them sheppard-like diagram.

 ![Shepard-like](./shepard_like_diagram.png)

-Shepard-like diagram of the cophenetic distances compared to the original distances.
-These three represent hierarchical agglomerative clustering with (a) single linkage, (b) intermediate linkage with a proportion of 0.5 and (c) complete linkage methods.
+>Shepard-like diagram of the cophenetic distances compared to the original distances.
+These three represent hierarchical agglomerative clustering
+>with (a) single linkage, (b) intermediate linkage with a proportion of 0.5 and (c) complete linkage methods.
 The diagonale is a visual references.
-This illustrate well the space-contraction effect of single linkage, the space-conservation of intermediate linkage and the space-dilatation effect of complete linkage; the cophenetic distances are equal or smaller for single linkage, and equal or larger for complete linkage.
+>This illustrate well the space-contraction effect of single linkage, the space-conservation of intermediate linkage and the space-dilatation effect of
+>complete linkage; the cophenetic distances are equal or smaller for
-Taken from Legendre and Legender (2012) p.
-414 [^ref2]
+>single linkage, and equal or larger for complete linkage.
+(Legendre and Legender (2012) p.
+414)

-[^ref1]: They were first introduced by Shepard in is [paper](https://link.springer.com/article/10.1007/BF02289621) presenting non Metric Multidimensional Scaling.
+## References
-[^ref2]: Legendre, P., & Legendre, L. (2012).
+Legendre, P., & Legendre, L. (2012).
 Numerical ecology (3rd ed., Vol. 24).
 Elsevier.

+[^1]: They were first introduced by Shepard in is [paper](https://link.springer.com/article/10.1007/BF02289621) presenting non Metric Multidimensional Scaling.